 Loans and receivables are initially recognized at the transaction value and subsequently carried at amortized cost using the effective interest rate method less impairment losses.
 The impairment loss of receivables is based on a review of all outstanding amounts at period end.
-Bad debts are written off during the year in which they are identified.
+Bad debts are written off when they are identified.
 Interest income is recognized by applying the effective interest rate, except for short-term receivables when the recognition of interest would not be material.